Travel Reimbursement for Specialty Care

 The Prime Travel Benefit reimburses reasonable travel expensesAmounts you pay when traveling to and from your appointment.
 This includes mileage, meals, tolls, parking, lodging, local transportation, and tickets for public transportation. for a qualified trip by a TRICARE Prime enrollee.

-Your trip may qualify for reimbursement if you’re enrolled in TRICARE Prime or TRICARE Prime Remote for Active Duty Family Members and:
+Your trip may qualify for reimbursement if you’re enrolled in TRICARE Prime or TRICARE Prime Remote and:

 • You, as the patient,